 The Nomination and Remuneration Committee recommends the remuneration of executiveDirectors which is approved by the Board of Directors subject to the approval ofShareholders where ever necessary.
 The level and composition of remuneration shall bereasonable and sufficient to attract retain and motivate the Directors and Key managerialpersonnel of the quality required to run the Company successfully.

 19. DIRECTORS' RESPONSIBILITY STATEMENT:

 Pursuant to the requirements u/s 134(5) of the Companies Act 2013 with respect toDirectors' Responsibility Statement your Directors confirm that they have:

-1. followed in the preparation of financial Statements the applicable AccountingStandards and given proper explanation relating to material departures if any;
+1. Followed in the preparation of financial Statements the applicable AccountingStandards and given proper explanation relating to material departures if any;

-2. selected such accounting policies and applied them consistently and made judgmentsand estimates that are reasonable and prudent so as to give a true and fair view of thestate of affairs of the Company at the end of the Financial Year and of the Profit andLoss Account of the Company for that period;
+2. Selected such accounting policies and applied them consistently and made judgmentsand estimates that are reasonable and prudent so as to give a true and fair view of thestate of affairs of the Company at the end of the Financial Year and of the Profit andLoss Account of the Company for that period;

-3. taken proper and sufficient care for the maintenance of adequate accounting recordsin accordance with the provisions of the Act so as to safeguard the Assets of the Companyand to prevent and detect fraud and other irregularities;
+3. Taken proper and sufficient care for the maintenance of adequate accounting recordsin accordance with the provisions of the Act so as to safeguard the assets of the Companyand to prevent and detect fraud and other irregularities;

-4. prepared the Annual Accounts on a Going Concern basis;
+4. Prepared the Annual Accounts on a Going Concern basis;

-5. laid down internal financial controls in the Company that are adequate and wereoperating effectively; and
+5. Laid down internal financial controls in the Company that are adequate and wereoperating effectively; and

 6. Devised proper systems to ensure compliance with the provisions of all applicablelaws and these are adequate and are operating effectively.